By: Team W14-4 Since: Feb 2019 Licence: MIT

 -

-: Critical problem detected which may possibly cause the termination of the application -
+SEVERE: Critical problem detected which may possibly cause the termination of the application -

-: Can continue, but with caution -
+WARNING: Can continue, but with caution -

-: Information showing the noteworthy actions by the App -
+INFO: Information showing the noteworthy actions by the App -

-: Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size
+FINE: Details that is not usually noteworthy but may be useful in debugging e.g. print the actual list instead of just its size

 3.9.
 Configuration

-Certain properties of the application can be controlled (e.g student prefs file location, logging level) through the configuration file (default: config.json
+Certain properties of the application can be controlled (e.g student prefs file location, logging level) through the configuration file (default: config.json).

 4. Documentation